 This past Sunday our family went over to a friend's home for lunch.
 Conversation was rolling, people were catching up, but not me.
 I was sitting toward the back of their living room enduring deep frustration.
 I wasn't angry.
 I wasn't upset.
 I was suffering.

-If you look up the original definition of the word “passion”, you’ll find it’s defined as: To endure suffering.
-The word was actually first used in the late 12th century to describe Christ’s willingness to suffer on the cross.
+If you look up the original definition of the word "passion," you'll find it's defined like this: To endure suffering.
+The word was first used in the late 12th century to describe Christ's willingness to suffer on the cross.

 Since then, the word “passion” has been hijacked.
 Misused and abused.
 Reduced by a feel-good culture chasing simpler language.
 Today, passion is understood as "what excites you" or "what puts the sparkle in your eyes, the twinkle in your toes."

 But passion is so much more.

 It is the willingness to suffer for what you love.
 It is an experience to be coupled with words like preparation, readiness, submission, and loyalty.